wasmCloud/wasmcloud.com/docs/cli/start.md

 description: "wash start command reference"
 ---

 `wash start` assists in launching an actor or a provider from an OCI reference on a host.
 The user may specify if they want to start an actor or a provider and pass the OCI reference of that entity to the command.
 By default, the actor or provider are auctioned in the lattice for a suitable host.
 To specify a host to launch the actor or provider, pass the host ID using the `--host-id` flag.
+Actors or providers can also be started from local files using the prefix `file://` followed by the file path.
+By default, loading from files is permitted and can be disabled using the `WASMCLOUD_ALLOW_FILE_LOAD` environment variable.
 Following are the available subcommads:

 - `actor`
 - `provider`